hipikat/django-revkom/README.rst

 django-revkom
 =============

 Django-revkom is Adam Wright's in vitro development repository.
-In-between code specific to a project and thouroughly generic, sharable Python packages, this repository acts as an experimental staging area.
+Living between code specific to projects and thouroughly generic, sharable Python packages, this repository acts as an experimental staging area.

-Formerly: Assorted conveniences for Django projects
+Currently working on:

+- revkom-settings: Generic, modular, easy Django settings with execfiles()!
+- revkom-helpers: Utilities and mixins required by revkom spin-off projects

+Currently extracting:

+- django-sassmouth: A Django Staticfiles backend for compiling SASS/SCSS